 The Company completed its investigation of its April 2023 cybersecurity incident in the fourth quarter of 2023.
-The Company has tendered, and will continue tender in future periods, as applicable, claims for certain expenses incurred in connection with this event.
-The extent to which its insurance will cover such expenses remains uncertain.
+The Company has tendered claims for certain expenses incurred in connection with this event.
+The extent to which the Company's insurance will cover such expenses is substantially complete as of June 30, 2024.
 Insurance recoveries are recorded as a reduction of general and administrative expense.
-As of March 31, 2024, the Company has no amounts recorded as receivable for insurance recoveries.
-In the three months ended March 31, 2024, the Company incurred professional and legal fees of \$179 related to this cyber incident.
+As of June 30, 2024, the Company has recorded \$2,110 as receivable for insurance recoveries.
+The Company incurred professed and legal fees related to this cyber incident of \$123 and \$302 in the three and six months ended June 30, 2024, respectively, and \$3,616 in the second fiscal quarter of 2023.